Rebuilding the Gate: A Call to Restore Order in the Church

 A Call to Rebuild

 The modern church often treats the work of rebuilding as a hardship to be soothed rather than a calling to be embraced.
-It comforts the man building the wall instead of handing him another stone and invites the woman to process her feelings indefinitely instead of equipping her to cultivate her household.
-It cuts off generational relationships through the segregation of services and small groups.
+It comforts the man laboring at the wall instead of handing him another stone, and it invites the woman to process her feelings indefinitely instead of equipping her to cultivate her household.
+It severs generational relationships through the endless segmentation of services and small groups.

-But Ruth shows us a better way: a restored gate, a fortified courtyard, and a generational chain that produces legacy.
+But Ruth offers us a better pattern: a restored gate, a fortified courtyard, and a generational chain strong enough to bear weight.

-But I need not overthink it.
-Just be in the courtyard—serving, bearing witness, and taking my turn holding the baby.
+And perhaps I need not overthink it.
+Just be in the courtyard—serving, bearing witness, taking my turn holding the baby.
 My husband is in the fields or at the gate.
-We are members of the body.
+We are members of one body, each tending our appointed place.

 If we want to recover strength, we must recover order.